bsuryaprakash06/LU-Decomposition/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

+## Algorithm (i)
+1. Input the Matrix: Accept a square matrix from the user.
+2. Decompose the Matrix: Use the lu() function to perform LU decomposition.
+3. Extract L and U: Obtain the lower (L) and upper (U) triangular matrices.
+4. Display the Results: Print the L and U matrices.
-## Algorithm
+## Algorithm (ii)
-1. Import the numpy library as np
+1. Input the Matrix: The code takes the input matrix and the constant vector b from the user, converts them into NumPy arrays
-2. Import lu function from scipy.linalg for LU decomposition
+2. LU Decomposition: The lu_factor function from scipy.linalg performs LU decomposition on the input matrix, decomposing it into lower triangular (L) and upper triangular (U) matrices
-3. Get the input from the user using eval(input())
-4. Print the matrix
+3. Solving th linear sytem of Equations
+4. Output Solution: The calculated solution vector solution is printed to the console.

 ## Program:
 (i) To find the L and U matrix